Jewish resistance in German-occupied Europe: Jewish service in Allied militaries

 Approximately 1.5 million Jews served in the regular Allied militaries during World War II, though some served in the Pacific Theater of the war instead of seeing action against the Germans.
 About 550,000 Jews served in the United States Armed Forces and 500,000 in the Red Army.
 Another 100,000 served in the Polish Army during the German invasion.
-After the fall of Poland, thousands served in the Polish forces in exile.
+After the fall of Poland, many served in the Polish forces in exile.
 Jews served in the Polish Armed Forces in the West.
-At least 2,400 Jews served in the Polish Armed Forces in the East, with some estimates putting the actual figure as being much greater.
 In one instance, about 4,000 Jews joined Anders' Army.
 When it stopped in Mandatory Palestine, about 3,000 deserted to remain in Palestine, with the remaining 1,000 remaining with Anders' Army to fight in the Italian campaign.
+Other Jews served in the Polish Armed Forces in the East, with the 1st Tadeusz Kościuszko Infantry Division in particular having many Jewish soldiers, comprising perhaps 20% of the force in early 1944.
 In total, about 200,000 Jews served in various Polish formations during the war.
 About 65,000 British Jews and Jewish refugees who had settled in Britain and 30,000 Jews from Mandatory Palestine served in the British Armed Forces during the war.
 At least 60,000 Jews were serving in the French Armed Forces in January 1940, including 30,000 French Jews and another 30,000 foreign Jews serving in the Foreign Legion and other units.
 Jewish soldiers fought in the Battle of France, and after the German occupation many Jews fought with the Free French Forces, with researchers estimating that up to one-tenth of Free French soldiers may have been Jewish.
 Around 17,000 Jews served in the Canadian Armed Forces during the war.
 A total of 12,898 Jews served in the Greek Armed Forces.
 Some 10,000 South African Jews served in the Union Defence Force.
 Another 3,870 Jews served in the Australian Armed Forces.
+In addition, an estimated 3,000 Jews served in the British Indian Army.

+Some Red Army units were largely Jewish.
+The 16th Rifle Division, which was officially a Lithuanian unit, is estimated by various sources to have been 50%, to 80% or even 85% Jewish.
+Initially, about 45% to 50% of the division was Jewish, with the Jews making up the absolute majority in the infantry regiments.
+By the time the division reached Lithuania, it was only about 20% Jewish.
+The 201st Rifle Division was estimated at being 17% Jewish.